thisshehab/SecureDNS/README.md

 Get the output as a Excel file that has detailed about the domain and the ip referring to and other info..

 ## Getting Started
-(Here, you would include instructions on how to install, configure, and use the tool.)

-## Contributing
-(Instructions for how others can contribute to the project.)